Chilledheart/yass/README.md

 ## Once upon a time, there are (virtual) Nics, so are (shadow) Sockets.

-YASS(Yet-Another-Shadow-Socket) acts as a modern cplusplus port of the existing [shadowsocks](http://github.com/shadowsocks) project.
+YASS(YetAnotherShadowSocket) acts as a modern cplusplus port of the existing [shadowsocks](http://github.com/shadowsocks) project.

 For now, it is heavily developed under macOS.

 ## History
 Originally, ss is written to deal with TCP Relay Proxy and provide the similar functionality with openssh's builtin SOCKS proxy (provided with '-D' option).

 It is not so good to stay as "SOCKS" (meaning silly rocket some how), but at most times programs are silly designed.
-Another port would make it stronger, so here we come with "Yet-Another-Shadow-Socket".
+Another port would make it stronger, so here we come with "YetAnotherShadowSocket".

 ## Benefit
 - Better scale, less memory consumption and CPU cycles, less than 0.1% on my iMac.